Swarnadityasingh/DBMS-Project-4th-Sem/README.md

-# 🏦 Banking Management System Database
+# 🏦 Banking System Database

 A fully structured **relational database project** built using **MySQL** to manage banking operations efficiently and securely.